Skip to main content

 Objectives for IDIs

 For IDIs, the rule modernizes rules for displaying the FDIC official sign in branches and extends requirements to other physical premises.
-It establishes and mandates the display of the FDIC official digital sign on bank websites, mobile applications, and certain IDI ATMs.
-IDIs are also required to differentiate insured deposits from non-deposit products across banking channels and provide a one-time per web session notification when a logged-in bank customer leaves the IDI’s digital deposit-taking channel for non-deposit products on a non-bank third party’s website.
+It establishes and mandates the display of the FDIC official digital sign on bank websites, mobile applications and certain IDI ATMs.
+Regulations also require IDIs to differentiate insured deposits from non-deposit products across banking channels.”
+They provide a one-time per web session notification when a logged-in bank customer leaves the IDI’s digital deposit-taking channel for non-deposit products on a non-bank third party’s website.
 Additionally, IDIs must establish and maintain written policies and procedures for compliance with part 328.

-The amendments made by the final rule are effective on April 1, 2024, with an extended mandatory compliance date of January 1, 2025.
+The amendments made by the final rule are effective on April 1, 2024.
+There is an extended mandatory compliance date of January 1, 2025.

 At Young & Associates, we recognize the complexities and challenges community banks face in navigating regulatory changes effectively.
-As your trusted partner in regulatory compliance, we offer a customizable FDIC Signage and Advertising Requirements Policy crafted to assist community banks in complying with the modernized rule.
-Additionally, our comprehensive suite of regulatory compliance services includes compliance outsourcing, advertising review, and various other solutions designed to address the unique requirements of community banks.
-With decades of experience in the financial services industry, our team of compliance experts is committed to guiding institutions towards regulatory compliance excellence while minimizing operational disruptions.
+We offer a customizable FDIC Signage and Advertising Requirements Policy to assist community banks in complying with the modernized rule.
+Additionally, our comprehensive suite of regulatory compliance services includes compliance outsourcing, advertising review and more solutions.
+Our team of compliance experts commits to guiding institutions toward regulatory compliance excellence while minimizing operational disruptions.

 Stay compliant.
 Stay confident.
 Choose Young & Associates.

 Automated Clearing House (ACH) risk management is a topic of paramount importance for community financial institutions.
 In the realm of modern banking, ACH payments have emerged as a cornerstone of electronic fund transfers, offering unparalleled efficiency and convenience for businesses and consumers alike.
-However, with the benefits of ACH come inherent risks that financial institutions must proactively address to safeguard their operations and protect their stakeholders.
+However, with the benefits of ACH come inherent risks.
+Financial institutions must proactively address to safeguard their operations and protect their stakeholders.

-From compliance and credit risk to fraud, operational challenges, and systemic vulnerabilities, each facet of ACH risk poses unique challenges and demands strategic foresight and diligent risk mitigation efforts.
+From compliance and credit risk to fraud, operational challenges, and systemic vulnerabilities, each facet of ACH risk poses unique challenges.
+It demands strategic foresight and diligent risk mitigation efforts.
 By understanding the intricacies of ACH risk management, financial institutions can fortify their resilience and ensure compliance with regulatory standards while fostering trust and reliability in the digital banking ecosystem.

 Compliance risk encompasses the threat of legal or regulatory sanctions, financial loss, or damage to reputation resulting from failure to comply with laws, regulations, and internal policies.
 For community financial institutions processing ACH transactions, compliance risk looms large due to the intricate web of regulations governing ACH transfers, including Regulation E and Article 4A of the Uniform Commercial Code, as well as Bank Secrecy Act/Anti-Money Laundering (BSA/AML) requirements, and the NACHA Rules and Guidelines.
 Institutions must conduct comprehensive ACH reviews to ensure adherence to regulatory standards and promptly rectify any violations or errors detected.